Cc618/Alpha/README.md

 # The Alpha Compiler
-Source for the Alpha language.
+Source for the Alpha language compiler and all its components.

 ## Examples
 See all examples [here](examples).